Acceleware Provides RF XL Commercial-Scale Pilot Update

 The Company will set out to complete this work as soon as services and parts are available.
 Learnings from the operation are expected to result in additional IP that could further refine RF XL and the CTI design, performance, and economics in the future.

-CEO Geoff Clark says, “As is generally the case in a commercial pilot, we are continually adjusting and incorporating new learnings into our technology.
+CEO Geoff Clark says, “As is generally the case in a commercial-scale pilot, we are continually adjusting and incorporating new learnings into our technology.
 This is the nature of research and development, and we remain very pleased and excited with our progress.
 We are going to have these repairs done as soon as we possibly can and look forward to providing an update once they’ve been successfully completed.“

 Added Michal Okoniewski, CSO, “To have an in-situ RF heating system running for four consecutive months is a major milestone and is something that’s never been done before.
 We remain confident that, with the resolution of a few mechanical issues, we will see meaningful progress in the near term.
 Frankly, we’ve already made significant progress; we have demonstrated initial heat driven by RF XL in the formation as we expected, and are looking forward to the coming weeks and months to further develop and assess the technology.”